do1con/hifen_technical_test/README.md

-used yarn for package manager.
+used yarn for package managing.

 ## how to start this project